How to get the most out of this dashboard

 Animal slaughtering and processing accounted for about 30% of food and beverage manufacturing sales, followed by “other food manufacturing,” a catchall category that covers all kinds of snacks and processed food, and bakeries.

 Data sources: Data from U.S. Census Bureau Economic Census, USDA Census of Agriculture, and U.S. Census Bureau Nonemployer Statistics, for 2017 and 2022 were used.
-Adjusted for inflation with producer price indices and the consumer price index to 2024 dollars.
+Adjusted for inflation to 2025 dollars.

 Data sources: U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages and U.S. Census Bureau Nonemployer Statistics.